variableSoup/Smart-Money-Trading-Engine/README.md

 Every weekday:

-✅ Pulls fresh insider trading data from QuiverQuant (Congress, Senate, House)
+✅ Pulls fresh insider trading data from QuiverQuant (Congress, Senate, House) ✅ Pulls fresh offexchange + market data from all sectors from QuiverQuant (Real Estate, Financial, Tech) to enrich our trading data
 ✅ Stores and queries the data using BigQuery
 ✅ Applies basic ML logic to extract sentiment and trends (e.g. "sector X is being heavily bought")
 ✅ Generates engineered views like: